DongzeHE/scpca-docs/docs/processing_information.md

 Please be aware that all cell type annotation reference datasets are derived from normal (not tumor) tissue.
 In addition, `CellAssign` annotation is only performed if there are at least 30 cells present in the `processed` object.

+Some cells may be labeled as "Unclassified cell" if they were not annotated with `SingleR` or `CellAssign`.
+These are cells which were not present in previous ScPCA data versions on which cell typing was initially performed, so they were not labeled.

 Cell type annotation is not performed for cell line samples.
 For information on how to determine if a given sample was derived from a cell line, refer to section(s) describing {ref}`SingleCellExperiment file contents <sce_file_contents:singlecellexperiment sample metadata>` and/or {ref}`AnnData file contents <sce_file_contents:anndata cell metrics>`.